quantum-intelligence/semiconductor-manufacturing-analytics/README.md

 ### Two warnings about this data

 **The labels are calculated, not measured.** These properties come from DFT.
 Predicted Curie temperatures and anisotropies for 2D magnets are notoriously sensitive to the functional and the treatment of correlation, and experimental confirmation exists for only a handful of these materials.
-A model trained here predicts *what DFT would say*, which is not the same thing as what a sample would do.
+A model trained here predicts *what DFT would say*, which is not the same thing as what a material would do in the lab (or fab).

-**"MAE" is ambiguous in this field.** It means *magnetic anisotropy energy* to a magnetism researcher and *mean absolute error* to a machine learning practitioner, and both appear in this tutorial.
-The notebooks spell both out in full.
-Watch for it in the literature.
+**"MAE" is ambiguous in this field.** It means *magnetic anisotropy energy* to a magnetism researcher and *mean absolute error* to a machine learning practitioner, and both appear in this field of study.
+The notebook shown here refers to the mean absolute error.
+Watch for this in the literature.

 ---